nerfstudio-project/nerfstudio/docs/tutorials/quickstart.md

 pip install git+https://github.com/NVlabs/tiny-cuda-nn/#subdirectory=bindings/torch
 ```

-Install tab completion for nerfactory (bash and zsh)
+Install tab completion for nerfstudio (bash and zsh)

 ```bash
 # If the CLI changes, we can also re-install to synchronize completions